lionelmace/ibmcloud-labs/labs/Lab 4 - Create natural Dialog with Watson Conversation/README.md

   <img src="./images/env-userdefined-627x208.png" width="627" height="208"/>

 1. Click ```View app```.
 This should take you to a web page where you can chat with your application.

+Note: If you still get the message "The app has not been configured with a WORKSPACE_ID environment variable.", restart your application so the new environment variable is taken into account.

 # Resources